 To be able to apply for the doctoral program, students must have completed (or be in the process of completing) a

-- Master’s degree (with thesis)
+- Master’s degree (with thesis, usually two years)

 - Brain plasticity and lifespan ontogeny